sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/developers/index.md

 5. Finish

 ## Using Pug
 We use [Pug](https://pugjs.org) as template for the HTML.
-If you are used to debug with console.log we have a special feature for you.
+If you are use to debug with console.log we have a special feature for you.
 We pass on JSON to the template, so if you want to output the data structure in the HTML you can do that by just adding:

 ~~~
 p #{JSON.stringify(pageInfo)}